MedPath

 Brief Summary

-This study will visit 4 community mental health clinics in Washington state and work with clinic staff to find out if staff are regularly evaluating clinical outcomes using questionnaires (which is also called measurement-based care).
+This study will visit 4 community mental health clinics in Washington state and work with clinic staff to find out if staff are regularly evaluating clinical outcomes using questionnaires (which is also called measurement-based care or MBC).
 The study team will partner with clinic staff to find out what makes using questionnaires difficult and then plan to improve the use of questionnaires.
 The study activities will include trainings, interviews, collaborative discussions, and interactive activities.

 Detailed Description